-It’s here, it’s here – the First Day of Spring!
-Here in Ohio, the weather may or may not cooperate on this “official” day, but just imagine: very soon, we’ll all be throwing open the windows, shaking out the rugs and giving the whole house a breath of fresh air.
+It’s almost here – the First Day of Spring!
+Here in Ohio, the weather may or may not cooperate on the “official” day, but just imagine: very soon, we’ll all be throwing open the windows, shaking out the rugs and giving the whole house a breath of fresh air.

 Now’s the time to take stock of your spring cleaning supplies, and perhaps, add some new ones to your arsenal.

 Difficult cleaning jobs require just the right tool to make the job quick, easy and effective.
 Hard-to-reach places?
 Tight spaces?
 This spring, really clean your ceiling fans, dryer vents, refrigerator coils and small items like teakettles, baby bottles and sink drains.
 We have a brush for every job.